meta-llama/llama-stack/README.md

 * [Getting Started](https://llama-stack.readthedocs.io/en/latest/getting_started/index.html)
     * Quick guide to start a Llama Stack server.
     * [Jupyter notebook](./docs/notebooks/Llama_Stack_Building_AI_Applications.ipynb) to walk-through how to use simple text and vision inference llama_stack_client APIs
-    * The complete Llama Stack lesson [Colab notebook](https://colab.research.google.com/drive/1dtVmxotBsI4cGZQNsJRYPrLiDeT0Wnwt) of the new [Llama 3.2 course on Deeplearning.ai](https://learn.deeplearning.ai/courses/introducing-multimodal-llama-3-2/lesson/8/llama-stack).
-    * A [Zero-to-Hero Guide](https://github.com/meta-llama/llama-stack/tree/main/docs/zero_to_hero_guide) that guide you through all the key components of llama stack with code samples.
 * [Contributing](CONTRIBUTING.md)
     * [Adding a new API Provider](https://llama-stack.readthedocs.io/en/latest/contributing/new_api_provider.html) to walk-through how to add a new API provider.